 |Dr. Richard Riley (Birmingham University)||Prof. Doug Altman (University of Oxford)||Prof. Adam Timmis (QMUL)|

-The second PROGRESS Summer School in Prognosis Research, to be held in June/July this year is almost fully booked!
-To register for one of the last remaining places, please go to the training page
+The second PROGRESS Summer School in Prognosis Research, to be held in June/July this year, is fully booked!
+If you would like to be placed on the waiting list, please go to the training page

 We held our first Summer School in Prognosis Research in June.
 The course was fully booked, and we plan to develop the content further and hold another course next summer.
 There is now a registration of interest form available for the 2014 PROGRESS Summer School.
 Details about this year's course can be found on the 2013 Summer School webpage.

 Thanks to everyone who participated for making it such an interesting and enjoyable experience!

 Two top medical journals have joined together to publish a series on the issues surrounding research into disease prognosis—the likely health outcomes for people who have a particular disease or condition—in order to help improve the evidence base for the information given to patients about their disease and guide clinical decisions about treatment.

 This series is a call to arms for better research to underpin major recent initiatives in health systems around the world.
 These initiatives include emphasis on measurable health outcomes, rather than just the receipt of care; for example the UK NHS reforms have introduced an Outcomes Framework.
 And better targeting of treatments to patients who will benefit most.
 This series identifies bottlenecks in research in each of these areas, and offers ways in which they may be overcome.

 Today, PLOS Medicine and the BMJ are each publishing two articles in the PROGRESS series on prognosis research by a team of international researchers from the established PROGRESS group: PLOS Medicine is publishing the second and third articles in the series and the BMJ is publishing the first and fourth articles.